Chimpagne/PRD/template/1-overview.md

 ## Key Features

 Chimpagne offers a wide array of features to ensure a seamless party planning experience:

 - **Check-in**: Ensures quick access to the event via QR code or invite link.

 - **Staff Management**: Effortlessly manage the staff for your event

 - **Polls & Voting**: Facilitate group decisions easily.

 - **Group and Private Chat Links**: Enable instant communication among guests.

 - **Event Sharing**: Share the party/event with other people who aren’t part of the organization.

 - **Public Event Discovery**: Research public parties that are close to your location.

 - **Party Tags**: Set up tags to describe the type of party.

 - **Weather Info**: Provide a bar indicating if and when it's going to rain, plus reminders.

 - **Permission Handling**: Assign roles with one admin (creates event), event staff (assigned by the creator of the event as staff for the event) and event goers (without access to the organization part).

 - **Accommodation Management**: Display how many beds and parking spots are available on site (if any)

-**TODO FIX THE ALIGNMENT ISSUE ON THE PDF, DOESN'T APPEAR ON THE MARKDOWN PREVIEW**

 ## Extensibility